Wall showing signs of Rising Damp

 Damp wallpaper, paint and plaster

 Damp and peeling wallpaper can also be a sign of rising damp.
 If there is excess moisture in the walls this will transfer to the wallpaper and it will start to peel away from the wall.
-Excess moisture in the wall due to rising damp will also cause flaky paint or bubbling plaster.
+Excess moisture in the wall due to rising damp will also cause flaky/bubbling paint or deteriorated plaster.
 You will often find deposits of plaster and paint on the floor where it has crumbled.

-What does rising damp look like outside?
+What does Rising Damp look like Outside?

 Identifying rising damp early can save you time, money and stress.
 A professional rising damp survey uses moisture meters, thermal imaging and salt analysis to pinpoint the exact cause and extent of the issue.
 Amateur attempts to diagnose damp can lead to misdiagnosis.